dozjs/doz/documentation/index.md

 </html>
 ```

-The "data-id" attribute allows us to access a DozWebComponent from other components
+The "data-id" attribute allows us to access a Web Component from other components
-using the method (in this case) `this.getDozWebComponentById ('my-cmp2')`.
+using the method (in this case) `this.getWebComponentById ('my-cmp2')`.

-Sometimes the initial rendering of a web component by the browser could generate an unpleasant effect as if for example
+Sometimes the initial rendering of a Web Component by the browser could generate an unpleasant effect as if for example
 the style was missing.
 To solve this problem you can use the `data-soft-entrance` attribute.
 ```html
 <html>